polpielladev/polpiella.dev/src/pages/fastlane-appstore-connect-api-and-github-actions.md

 ![The settings menu of a Github repository and where to find the Secrets and Variables section](/assets/posts/fastlane-appstore-connect-api-and-github-actions/github-settings.webp)
 2. Select the 'Actions' row from the expanded 'Secrets and Variables' section.
 ![Highlight of the actions section within the Secrets and Variables section in a Github repository's settings menu](/assets/posts/fastlane-appstore-connect-api-and-github-actions/actions.webp)
-3. Click on 'New Repository Secret'.
+3. Click on the 'New Repository Secret' button.
-4. You'll be prompted with a page where you can create a secret and give it any name you want.
-The name you give the new secret can be used to retrieve the value from a workflow's context as we'll see in the following sections.
+4. You'll be shown a page where you can create a secret and give it any name you want.
+The name you give it can later be used to retrieve the secret's value from within a workflow as we'll see in the following sections.

 ### Storing the key
 [Fastlane](http://fastlane.tools) provides multiple methods to authenticate with the App Store Connect API using an API key.

-The way I prefer to use this key and pass it to [Fastlane](http://fastlane.tools) is in string format, as it enables me to store it as a secret on the CI and saves me from having to securely maintain a key file or duplicate across all different runners.
+The way I prefer to use this key and pass it to [Fastlane](http://fastlane.tools) is as a string, as it enables me to store it as a secret on the CI and saves me from having to securely maintain a key file or duplicate across all different runners.

-As the code below shows, the [`app_store_connect_api_key` built-in Fastlane action](https://docs.fastlane.tools/actions/app_store_connect_api_key/) takes in three parameters: a key id, an issuer id and the contents of a key:
+As the code below shows, the [`app_store_connect_api_key` built-in Fastlane action](https://docs.fastlane.tools/actions/app_store_connect_api_key/) takes in three parameters: a key id, an issuer id and the contents of the key file itself:

 ```ruby:Fastfile
 app_store_connect_api_key(